nkocvodoi/teko-code-test/README.md

     Second, VS Code termial: flutter run -d 'device_name'

-    If you are new to Flutter, please install at: [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install)
+    If you are new to Flutter, please install at: [Flutter Get Started](https://docs.flutter.dev/get-started/install)

 # Images